Floobits/news/_posts/2015-10-26-why-is-nodejs-crashing-a-deep-dive-into-a-tricky-bug.md

 }
 {% endhighlight %}

 Somehow, `data` was `NULL`.
 Thinking the `realloc()` on line 224 might have failed, I double-checked memory usage on the servers.
 They were not in danger of reaching any limits, and crashes didn't seem to depend on memory usage.
-The service crashed while using 1GB of RAM just as often as it did using 100MB.
+The service crashed while using 1GB of RAM just as often as it did while using 100MB.
 Dang.
 Not an easy fix.
 It was a slim hope anyways.
 Modern OSes don't return `NULL` from `malloc()` and friends.<sup>[\[1\]](#ref_1)</sup>

 The next thing I did was `man realloc`, to try and figure out how it could return `NULL`.
 Except for an out-of-memory condition, it wasn't possible.
 Even passing `NULL` to `realloc()` returned a usable chunk of memory:

 > If ptr is NULL, realloc() is identical to a call to malloc() for size bytes.
 If size is zero and ptr is not NULL, a new, minimum sized object is allocated and the original object is freed.

-There was simply no way for that function, executed sequentially, to fail in this way.
+There was simply no way for `Buffer::New()`, executed sequentially, to fail in this way.
 Therefore (I reasoned), the bug must be another thread modifying shared state.
 Probably a hard-to-reproduce race condition.
 Ugh.
 Still, I needed to fix the issue.
 Desiring to know more, I tried to build a reproducible test case.
-But I could only trigger the crash in production and staging, and only when copying lots of data between instances of our service.
+Annoyingly, I could only trigger the crash in production and staging, and only when copying lots of data between instances of the service.
 Having a lot of other stuff to do, I mitigated the issue by reducing the peak rate at which the service copied data.

 A month later, Matt finally got tired of seeing crash emails.
 We paired to try and find the underlying cause.
 When I was explaining the issue to Matt, I pointed out that `realloc()` never returns `NULL`.
 He double-checked the docs and disagreed.
 When he linked to the manpage describing `realloc()`'s behavior, it said: